 There are two key points to managing expenses when VAT is constantly changing; keeping up with the news and staying flexible.

-Finance staff need to make sure that they are keeping abreast of any potential changes in rates and treatment and the best way to do this is to check the government’s own VAT website pages and services like accountingweb for information.
+Finance staff needs to make sure that they are keeping abreast of any potential changes in rates and treatment and the best way to do this is to check the government’s own VAT website pages and services like accountingweb for information.

 Being forewarned of changes is half the battle after all.